cadeinc/cadeinc.github.io/Herbrand-Award.md

 --------

-International Conference on Automated Deduction (CADE) Herbrand Award for Distinguished Contributions to Automated Reasoning presented to
+The International Conference on Automated Deduction (CADE) Herbrand Award for Distinguished Contributions to Automated Reasoning presented to

 <center>
 	<img width="30%" src="./HerbrandPhoto/HerbrandAwardRobertConstable.jpg">